 - 1. Life in Japan by Photo -- June of Japan

-- 2. Alumni News -- News on International Students / Current International Students / Alumni Associations
+- 2. Alumni News -- News on International Students / Former International Students / Alumni Associations

 - 3. Academic News -- Introducing Faculties/Graduate Schools / Scholarships/Grants/Invitations/Prizes, etc. / Symposium / Academic Societies / Japanese Language Tests